spsatuva/spsatuva.github.io/_pages/resources/courses.md

 No textbook for this class so its important that you go to class and take good notes.
 <br>
 <br>
-Prerequisite: a semester of calculus and Principles of Physics 1 (PHYS 2010) or General Physics 1 (PHYS 1425) or Intro Physics 1 (PHYS 1710).
+Prerequisite: a semester of calculus and Principles of Physics 1 (PHYS 2010) or Intro  Physics 1 for Engineers (PHYS 1425) or Intro Physics 1 (PHYS 1420).
 <br>
-Corequisite: Principles of Physics 2 (PHYS 2020) or General Physics 2 (PHYS 2415) or Intro Physics 2 (PHYS 1720)
+Corequisite: Principles of Physics 2 (PHYS 2020) or Intro Physics 2 for Engineers (PHYS 2415) or Intro Physics 2 (PHYS 2410)
 </p>
 </div>
 </div>